opsit-io/opsit-explang-docs/docs/explang-lisp.md

 `indexedp` returns true if objects in the collection can be addressed by integer index.

-`mapp` returns true if objects in the collection can be addressed by key objects.
+`mapp` returns true if it is a Map.

-`mapp` returns true if the object is a Set.
+`setp` returns true if the object is a Set.

 `associativep` returns true if objects in collection are indexed or have keys.